folkol/sync_vs_async/README.md

 ### Database Schema

-A top level document with description and a list of partsIds are stored per content, each present part will be stored under contentid+partName.
+A top level document with description and a list of parts names are stored per content, each present part will be stored under contentid+partName.

 ## Tech Stack